radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/testing-local.md

     ```
 1. Run a deployment.
 Executing `go run \cmd\rad\main.go deploy <bicep>` will deploy your file to the cluster.

-## To redeploy the appcore rp
+## To redeploy the applications resource provider

-After validating the behavior with logs, commands, etc., you can quickly iterate on the appcore rp with the following command
+After validating the behavior with logs, commands, etc., you can quickly iterate on the applications resource provider with the following command
 ```
 make docker-build-applications-rp && make docker-push-applications-rp && kubectl delete pod -l control-plane=applications-rp
 ```